VincentWei/mg-demos/README.md

 https://github.com/VincenWei/build-minigui-4.0

-Otherwise, you can use the following commands to configure, make, install, and run the demos, once you have installed the dependent libraries listed above.
+Or, you can use the following commands to configure, make, install, and run the demos, once you have installed the dependent libraries listed

-To build the demos:
+above:

     $ ./autogen.sh; # if you got the source from GitHub repo
     $ ./configure;